 - compromised immune system

 - liver cirrhosis

 - trouble with balance

 The long-term impact of alcohol addiction affects more than just the body.
 Apart from serious impacts on the entire family and social group, it may become more challenging for someone with an alcohol addiction to be hired or to hold down a job.
 This may result in unemployment and financial difficulties.

-Some Behavioural, Mental, Physical Symptoms of Alcohol Addiction
+Some Behavioural, Mental, and Physical Symptoms of Alcohol Addiction

 Alcohol abuse generally manifests as symptoms throughout a person’s daily life, including in their job, school, and with family.
 People who are close to someone struggling with an addiction to alcohol may be reluctant to acknowledge these alcohol abuse indicators.
 They frequently offer justifications for the sufferer of alcohol addiction to avoid facing the possibility that their loved one is exhibiting alcoholic symptoms, and likely has a serious problem.
 Behavioural symptoms of alcohol addiction are the easiest to notice.
 Friends, family, or colleagues may notice the person has some of these many behavioural symptoms: